anttiviljami/wporg-svn-plugins-directory-with-git/readme.md

 This repository provides tools to automate pushing updates from git to wordpress.org svn repositories

+## How it works

+The `update-scripts.rb` utility will clone both svn and git repos under the svn/ and git/ directories.

+Once both repos are present and *up-to-date*, it will copy over any files from the git repo to the svn trunk and tag the newest release.

+Finally the script will commit to the wordpress.org svn directory using the latest git commit message.

 ## Installation

 Clone this repository, run bundle install